rostok/WakaTimeMailAnalyzer/README.md

 # WakaTimeMailAnalyzer
 This NodeJS script will connect to IMAP mailbox and parse all WakaTime weekly emails.
-Parsed data is accumulated into single area chart.
+Parsed data is accumulated into multiple area charts.

 To use please create credentials.js with following contents:
 ```